jozefg/drafts/compiling.md

 ---
-title: Compiling a Lazy Functional Language in 1000 words
+title: Compiling a Lazy Language in 1,000 words
 tags: compilers, haskell
 ---

 I'm a fan of articles like [this one][git] which set out to explain a really complicated subject in 600 words or less.
 I wanted to write one with a similar goal for compiling a language like Haskell.
-To help with this I've broken down what most compilers do into 5 different phases and spent 100-200 words explaining how they work.
+To help with this I've broken down what most compilers for a lazy language do into 5 different phases and spent 200 words explaining how they work.
 This isn't really intended to be a tutorial on how to implement a compiler, I just want to make it less magical.

-I assume that you know

- 1. How a lazy functional language looks (this isn't a tutorial on Haskell)
- 2. A little about how your machine works (C - yes, Assembly - No)
+I assume that you know how a lazy functional language looks (this isn't a tutorial on Haskell) and a little about how your machine works.
+I make a few references to how some lower level details are compiled that will make more sense if you know such thing.
- 3. How to put up with my typo-ridden English (it's just how it is).

 And the word-count-clock starts... now.